JacksonChen666/JacksonChen666.github.io/whateveries.md

     </p>
     <p>
         <a id="note">2020/11/23:</a><br>
-        I made a <a href="portfolio.html">portfolio page</a> and didn't really realize how much stuff I actually made.
+        I made a <a href="portfolio">portfolio page</a> and didn't really realize how much stuff I actually made.
     </p>
     <p>
         <a id="note">2020/10/17:</a><br>